rittmananalytics/dwa/README.md

 In the context of CI/CD, the environment variable functionality contributes to automated, reliable deployment processes.
 You can use these variables to point your cube configurations to the appropriate database environment for each stage of your pipeline, ensuring isolation between development, staging, and production.

 Furthermore, the module simplifies schema updates.
 Should your Snowflake schema change, the `cube` module can re-generate the `base.js` file to reflect these changes, minimizing manual intervention and reducing the risk of errors.

+### dwa target - performance efficiency during inference
+Two features are quite computationally heavy, if enabled:
+* join inference (queries warehouse)
+* semantic inference with llm (queries paid API)

+Without mitigation, these features could:
+* take a long time
+* cost money

+Luckily, dwa includes mitigation for this.
+The output of these queries are stored in dictionaries within JSON files under the directory `dwa_target/`.
+If relevant output is then found here on subsequent runs, the query is **not initiated** and the **saved value is re-used**.
+Also, if the output generation is interrupted midway through, the already written objects will still **be available in the output files**, because each object is written to the relevant output file **as soon as it's created**.

+join inference:
+* file: `inferred_join_cardinalities.json`
+* each json object represents: **one pk-fk pair's query output**
+* output
+  * successful output
+  * if `join_query_time_threshold` in `profiles.yml` is exceeded, the query is cancelled and this is noted in the file to avoid future attempts.

+semantic inference with llm
+* file: `semantics_from_large_language_model.json`
+* each json object represents: **a table with nested column objects**
+* output
+  * successful output